treeverse/lakeFS/docs/reference/configuration.md

   representing the S3 endpoint used by S3 clients to call this server (`*.s3.local.lakefs.io` always resolves to 127.0.0.1, useful for local development, if using [virtual-host addressing](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html).
-* `gateways.s3.region` `(string : "us-east-1")` - AWS region we're pretending to be.
-Should match the region configuration used in AWS SDK clients
+* `gateways.s3.region` `(string : "us-east-1")` - AWS region we're pretending to be in, it should match the region configuration used in AWS SDK clients
-* `gateways.s3.fallback_url` `(string)` - If specified, requests with a non-existing repository will be forwarded to this url.
+* `gateways.s3.fallback_url` `(string)` - If specified, requests with a non-existing repository will be forwarded to this URL.
 This can be useful for using lakeFS side-by-side with S3, with the URL pointing at an [S3Proxy](https://github.com/gaul/s3proxy) instance.
 * `stats.enabled` `(boolean : true)` - Whether to periodically collect anonymous usage statistics
-* `security.audit_check_interval` `(duration : 12h)` - Duration in which we check for security audit
+* `security.audit_check_interval` `(duration : 12h)` - Duration in which we check for security audit.
 {: .ref-list }

 ## Using Environment Variables

-All configuration variables can be set or overridden using environment variables.
+All the configuration variables can be set or overridden using environment variables.
 To set an environment variable, prepend `LAKEFS_` to its name, convert it to upper case, and replace `.` with `_`:

 For example, `logging.format` becomes `LAKEFS_LOGGING_FORMAT`, `blockstore.s3.region` becomes `LAKEFS_BLOCKSTORE_S3_REGION`, etc.